Frequently Asked Questions

 Any notes, session materials, recordings or other material related to our work will be stored in a personal folder with password protection.

-Only me and you will access any of these files unless we agree that they can be shared with someone else.
+Only me and you will access any of these files unless we agree that they can be shared with someone else, or it is deemed that you are at risk of harm to yourself or others.

 -